TutorExilius/ShiftRosterGenerator/README.md

 The Input CSV File (Table Sheet):

-You will find an example input file 'example_shiftplan.csv' in data-dir.
+YOU WILL FIND AN EXAMPLE INPUT FILE 'example_shiftplan.csv' in data-dir.
 That file can be used as template csv input file.

 Every Column must seperated by a (;) semicolon!